8 Tips for Successful Program Management

 Please send us your feedback!

-Johann StrasserAbout the author: Johann Strasser, a certified engineer, has been a managing partner at TPG The Project Group since 2001.
 After many years as a development engineer in the automotive and energy sectors, Johann Strasser spent a decade as an independent trainer and consultant in the field of project management.
 During his tenure, he also served as project manager for software projects in the construction industry and provided scheduling and cost management support for large-scale construction projects.
 At TPG, he applies his expertise in product development and consulting services for international clients.
 His special focus is on PMO, project portfolios, hybrid project management, and resource management.
 For many years now, he has shared his knowledge through presentations, seminars, articles, and webinars.

-You can read more about Johann Strasser on LinkedIn and XING.
+Read more about Johann Strasser on LinkedIn and XING.

 print this article